Double Tax Treaties

 It is possible for people to do this themselves, however, there are many rules, requirements and tests which need to be applied correctly to ensure that the correct tax residence statuses can be applied.

-Far more common is to request the services of an accountant who is qualified and experienced in claiming tax relief using double tax treaties.
+The best approach is to seek the services of a UK and international tax specialist who is qualified and experienced in claiming tax relief using double tax treaties.
 Fees will vary depending on the level of complexity of an individual's personal circumstances, in nearly all cases the tax savings far exceed any costs incurred by using an accountant - and they can be sure that they are paying the right amount of tax with total confidence.

 Albania | 14 June 2021 |